orlarey/faust-ondemand-spec/README.md

 ## Combining on-demands

-What happens when we combine on-demands ?
-Can we factorize on-demands ?
-For example, is the sequencial composition of two on-demands with the same clock equivalent to the on-demand of the sequential composition of the inner processors ?
+What happens when we combine on-demands?
+Can we factorize on-demands?
+For example, is the sequential composition of two on-demands with the same clock equivalent to the on-demand of the sequential composition of the inner processors?
 We need to be able to answer these questions in order to normalize Faust expressions and generate the most efficient code.

 ### Notation